Motorcycling the Cabot Trail: Everything you need to Know

-The Cabot Trail is known as a true riders paradise.
-If you’ve already decided you’re riding the trail, here are a few tricks & tips you’ll need so your trip is as smooth as the pavement on the Cabot Trail!
+The Cabot Trail is known as a true rider’s paradise.
+If you’ve already decided you’re riding the trail, here are a few tips and tricks you’ll need so your trip is as smooth as the pavement on the Cabot Trail!

 When to come?

-Peak riding season is from May 1st to September 30th, but locals rip around on the good days outside of that.
-During Spring or Fall, when you are going up mountains and then back to ocean level, into the shade, then into the sun, you’ll find the temperature changing a lot.
-Just cause it’s hot in the morning doesn’t mean you should leave your jacket in your room.
+Peak riding season is from May 1st to September 30th, but locals rip around on the good days outside of that timeframe.
+During spring or fall, when you are going up mountains and then back to ocean level, into the shade, then into the sun, you’ll find the temperature changing a lot.
+Just because it’s hot in the morning doesn’t mean you should leave your jacket in your room.

 Distance & Speed

 The Cabot Trail Loop is 186 miles (298 km).
 The speed limit is 50 mph (80 km/hr) in tight stuff and 56 mph (90 km/hr) on larger rural roads.
 Highways like the Trans-Canada, are 62 mph (100 km/hr).

 Get gas in Whycocomagh, Baddeck or Cheticamp before entering the trail.
 A couple of stations on the trail don’t have supreme (High Octane), so I’d feel better topping up first.
 In Nova Scotia, you’ll notice that our Supreme Fuel is usually 91 Octane.
 Regular is 87 Octane.
 It is always labelled on the pumps.
 Once you are on the Cabot Trail, gas stations are in Ingonish, Dingwall and Cheticamp, and that is only an hour and a half or so of riding.
 REMEMBER, not all gas stations are 24hrs!